-It is your role as an Entrepreneur in Nigeria to look into the “Needs” market and choose which he wants to target his.
+It is your role as an Entrepreneur in Nigeria to look into the “Needs” market and choose which he wants to target.

 With a staggering population of over 180 million, the target audience will boost a reasonable profit, all things being equal.

-Becoming an entrepreneur in a country like Nigeria saves you a lot of tax and help you progress fast.
+Becoming an entrepreneur in a country like Nigeria saves you a lot of tax and helps you progress fast.

-Coupled with your uniqueness, you are already on the path to become a successful entrepreneur in Nigeria.
+Coupled with your uniqueness, you are already on the path to becoming a successful entrepreneur in Nigeria.

-There is availability of resources on the ground for whatever you want to delve into.
+There is the availability of resources on the ground for whatever you want to delve into.

-Except you want to jump straight into manufacture of airplanes.
+Except you want to jump straight into the manufacture of aeroplanes.
 In a lighter mood, Nigeria has a vast array of things and people.
-Hence, you can get to be familiar with in your entrepreneurship inquiries.
+Hence, you can get to be familiar with your entrepreneurship inquiries.